IoT Security Technologies

 To effectively defend against IoT malware, a comprehensive, multi-layered approach that integrates advanced technology and robust security practices is essential.
 Here are some expert-recommended best practices discussed in [4]:

 • Deploy Network Monitoring and Anomaly Detection: Advanced network monitoring tools that detect irregular traffic or unusual behaviour from IoT devices are vital for early threat identification.
 Machine learning-based systems can help flag potential malware before it spreads.
-The advantage of using machine learning-based Network Monitoring and Anomaly Detection tools is that they can detect new forms of attacks, unlike signature-based tools.
+The advantage of machine learning-based Network Monitoring and Anomaly Detection tools is that they can detect new attacks, unlike signature-based tools.

 • Promote Employee Education and Awareness: Human error is a leading cause of security incidents.
-Regular training on IoT security best practices can help employees recognize risks and understand their role in maintaining a secure environment.
+Regular training on IoT security best practices can help employees recognise risks and understand their role in maintaining a secure environment.
 Employee training also ensures that IoT security policies are followed during the deployment and operation of IoT networks and systems.

 [1] Lauren Ballejos, How to Secure IoT Devices, 2024